 The success of the Group relies on the continued support of its dedicated workforce, the most valuable asset for sustaining business.
-The Group respects and cares for our employees by creating a delightful and safe workplace, as well as providing training opportunities.
+The Group respects and cares for its employees by creating a delightful and safe workplace, as well as providing training opportunities.
 The Group strives to maintain employee turnover rate at an acceptable level so as to facilitate accumulation of professional skills and experience.
-As at the end of the Reporting Period, the Group has a total number of 114 (2021: 115) full-time employees.
+As at the end of the Reporting Period, the Group has a total number of 139 (2022: 114) full-time employees.

 Number of staff Staff turnover rate

 Gender

-Male 62 36%
+Male 79 28%

-Female 52 29%
+Female 60 57%

 Age Group

-18-30 8 120%
+18-30 11 168%

-31-40 31 34%
+31-40 36 48%

-41-50 46 20%
+41-50 51 29%

-51 or above 29 29%
+51 or above 41 17%

 Geographical region

-PRC 96 35%
+PRC 125 44%

-Hong Kong 16 22%
+Hong Kong 12 21%

 Other Asian countries 2 0%

 Employee categories

-Senior management 10 69%
+Senior management 17 0%

-Middle management 8 0%
+Middle management 14 36%

-General staff 96 32%
+General staff 108 47%

 During the Reporting Period, the Group has not identified any significant breach of employment related laws and regulations, including the "Employment Ordinance (Cap.
 57 of the Laws of Hong Kong)"; "Mandatory Provident Fund Schemes Ordinance (Cap.
 485 of the Laws of Hong Kong)"; "Employees' Compensation Ordinance (Cap.
 282 of the Laws of Hong Kong)"; "Minimum Wage Ordinance (Cap.
-608 of the Laws of Hong Kong)"; "Labour Law of the People's Republic of China"; "Law of the People's Republic of China on Promotion of Employment"; "Social Insurance Law of the People's Republic of China"; and "Labour Contract Law of the People's Republic of China".
+608 of the Laws of Hong Kong)"; "Labour Law of the People's Republic of China"; "Law of the People's Republic of China on Promotion of Employment"; "Social Insurance Law of the People's Republic of China".